-MORATORIUM

-continued from page A1

-"We want to make sure we understand as much of the law as we can so we don't do anything contrary to state law.
+MORATORIUM continued from page A1 "We want to make sure we understand as much of the law as we can so we don't do anything contrary to state law.
 We also want to make certain, and many towns do this, that wherever someone wants to put a commercial cannabis operation that we have it a certain distance away from what is termed 'sensitive structures', meaning schools, houses, churches, municipal buildings, things like that.
 A lot of towns want to make sure those are separated, and we want to make sure we're being as fair as we can in that process," said Gordon.

-The Planning & Zoning Commission will continue to deliberate these regulations for the remainder of the year and could CLEANUP continued from page A1 which offers up to eight hours per year of forestry services for a single property in any town.
+The Planning & Zoning Commission will continue to deliberate these regulations for the remainder of the year and could end the moratorium early if they finalize the document prior to the October deadline.
+CLEANUP continued from page A1 which offers up to eight hours per year of forestry services for a single property in any town.
 The town received a written report that Calorio stated would be explored in meetings with staff to determine recommended action and created a request for proposals to hire a forester to develop a full forest management plan for the reservoir.
 "The forest management plan will help us identify what steps are moving forward in addressing that property and bringing it to better health so we can still maintain it as a passive recreational property,' Calorio said.
-While it is important to maintain a safe environment for hikers at the reservoir, the forestry management plan is also about maintaining a safe environment for the town as the dry and dead trees create added risk of brought severe drought those who use the trail in fire hazards.
+While it is important to maintain a safe environment for hikers at the reservoir, the forestry management plan is also about maintaining a safe environment for the town as the dry and dead trees create added risk of conditions, Calorio fears that a failure to address the dead material could create a significant fire risk as the wood dries fire hazards.
 After 2022 up.
-She also stressed that conditions, Calorio fears that a failure to address the dead material could create a significant fire risk as the wood dries its current condition do so at their own risk and that additional signage will be set up to make sure people are reminded popular hiking trails.
-Killingly is forming plans to clean up the reservoir in the near future.
+She also stressed that brought severe drought those who use the trail in its current condition do so at their own risk and that additional signage will be set up to make sure people are reminded to be cautious of their the trails until the clean-